This department does not run abroad programs.

 How do courses from abroad get onto the transcript?

-- International Honors Program’s “Health and Community” Study Abroad Program has proved to be "HSOC abroad" so we may accept up to 3 courses from this program into the major.
-(See XCat for more information)
+- Because IHP has proved to be "HSOC abroad" we may accept up to 3 courses from this program into the major and the rules are slightly different.
+See Dr. Barnes or Dr. Greene for information.

 - Here is what one HSOC major said about her IHP experience: